-- Always wear gloves when handling the mower blades. - Always wear safety eye protection when grinding. - 1.
+- Always wear safety eye protection when grinding. - 1.
 Sharpen the mower blades with grinder, hand file, or electric blade sharpener. - 2.
 Sharpen the mower blade by removing an equal amount of material from each end of the mower blade. - 3.
-Keep the original bevel (A, Figure 30) when grinding.
+Keep the original bevel (A, Figure 24) when grinding.
 DO NOT change the mower blade bevel. - 4.
 The mower blade should have a maximum 1/64" (0,40 mm) cutting edge (B) or less. - 5.
 Balance the mower blades before installing.